rust-lang/book/src/ch06-01-defining-an-enum.md

 not having a value, and the compiler will make sure we handle that case before using the value.

-In other words, you have to convert an `Option<T>` to a `T` before you can perform `T` operations with it.
+In other words, you have to convert an `Option<T>` to a `T` before you can use or perform operations.
 Generally, this helps catch one of the most common issues with null: assuming that something isn’t null when it actually is.